Estimating Conditional Distributions with Neural Networks using R package deeptrafo

 The effect of interacting predictors may vary with the response and thus the shape of $\h$ may change for different predictor values.
 For instance, an interacting binary predictor leads to two separate transformations for each level, much like stratum variables in survival analysis allow for separate hazard functions \citep{collett2015modelling}.
 However, in its general form, interacting predictors may also include neural networks and thus unstructured predictors, making them extremely versatile.
-Scale effects as introduced in \citet{siegfried2022distribution} are a special case of interacting predictors, which are included in \pkg{\deeptrafo} by using $\basisx : \calX \to \RR_+$ with $\rx_{1:J} \mapsto \sqrt{\exp(\gamma(\rx_{1:J}))}$ and, \eg a neural network $\gamma : \calX \to \RR$.
+Scale effects as introduced in \citet{siegfried2022distribution} are a special case of interacting predictors, which are included in \pkg{\deeptrafo} by using $\basisx : \calX \to \RR_+$ with $\rx \mapsto \sqrt{\exp(\gamma(\rx))}$ and, \eg a neural network $\gamma : \calX \to \RR$.
 With a linear basis $\basisy$ in $\ry$, $\basisy(\ry) = (1, \ry)^\top$, this is equivalent to location-scale regression with error distribution $\pZ$.